“Where we’re going, we don’t need roads.”

 Canals, Steamboats, and Railroads

 Canals were costly and dangerous.
-You're building a river from scratch — with none of today's modern equipment.
+You're building a river from scratch—with none of today's modern equipment.
 Where you could go was limited, and most of the time you needed another form of transportation to get you to your final destination.
-The other form of travel across the country was by wagon or stagecoach — which was just as treacherous as building a canal.
+The other form of travel across the country was by wagon or stagecoach—which was just as treacherous as building a canal.
 People wanted to go West and travel needed an upgrade.
 That's opportunity.

 When trains came along, the initial barrier was the lack of railroads.
-So we built them — all across the country.
+So we built them—all across the country.
 It took a lot of time, it was expensive, and there was a high human cost associated with them.
 Not everyone saw the vision, but for the ones that did, the vision was crystal clear.
 Trains broke down, it needed constant maintenance, but that didn't matter, it was happening.
 You can stick your head in the sand or you can witness history.
 Why did trains take off?
 Because it was better than what we had.

 Transitioning to Cars Easier Than Transitioning to Railroads

 Cars had a lot of obstacles, like a lack of roads.
 Cars were expensive, unreliable, they got stuck in the mud, were easy to steal, there was a lack of gas stations, no mechanics, and people were poor at operating them (just as many of us are now with computers).
 There were plenty of reasons for people to think this wasn't going to take off, but could we stop the automobile?
 Was it not better than horses that constantly needed feeding?
 That polluted the air and streets with their urine and feces?
 That were left dead by the sides of the road?
-Living things need medical care, sleep, and had a limited capacity to do things.
+Living things need medical care, sleep, and have a limited capacity to do things.
 (That includes human employees.)
-Even still, cars were more efficient and offered more freedom than the railroads.
+Cars were more efficient and offered more freedom than the railroads.

 Things will get even more difficult before the end.
 Horse owners found it harder and harder to live with cars.
 It was impractical.
 Just as manual laborers are having a harder and harder time adjusting to a world of machines.
 There's always struggle, pain, and suffering from progress.
-This isn't to say all progress is good or just, it is just — unavoidable.
-We must prepare for it, we must curate a mindset that can anticipate the coming changes.
-They never appear out of nowhere; like a virus, it brews under the surface for a long time — when the right moment arrives, it spreads.
+This isn't to say all progress is good or just, it is just unavoidable.
+We must prepare for it; we must curate a mindset that can anticipate the coming changes.
+They never appear out of nowhere; like a virus, it brews under the surface for a long time—when the right moment arrives, it spreads.

 Adopting the Right Mindset

 There are options for the curious and open-minded.
 The first car mechanics came from the bicycle business.
 The Wright Brothers, two bicycle makers, created and flew the first airplane.
-Your days as a farrier may be coming to an end, but your days as a mechanic is right around the corner — if you allow it.
+Your days as a farrier may be coming to an end, but your days as a mechanic is right around the corner—if you allow it.
 During the previous transition from canals to railroads, the first conductors were steamboat captains.
 Engineers for steamboats were the first engineers for steam locomotives.

 During the introductory periods of innovation, there are no experts.
 Skills must be transferred from other industries.
 Either you stay useful, or you don't.
 Useful people, just like useful things, don't get abandoned.